 The Internet of Things connects a wide range of devices, such as sensors, cameras and meters, with the world of Internet.
 The IoT module is a small electronic component that can communicate with a web of things.
 It integrates with devices connected to wireless networks.
 The IoT module referred to as the "wireless module", incorporates the same technology as in mobile phones.

-A key advantage of IoT modules is that they provide a constant connection, send and receive data in real time.
+A key advantage of IoT module is that they provide a constant connection, send and receive data in real time.
 The IoT module allows you to wirelessly control devices, measure data and send them to the cloud for further processing.

 Examples of cellular IoT modules in comparison with coins and a demonstration of their placement on the development board